Siekierki: History

-Overview
+Characteristics

 The Space Research Centre of Polish Academy of Sciences in Siekierki.

 Siekierki is a residential area with low-rise single-family houses in the east, and high-rise apartment housing estates in the west.
 The neighbourhood features the Space Research Centre of Polish Academy of Sciences at 18A Bartycka Street, an interdisciplinary research institute dedicated to the study of terrestrial space and the Solar System using space technology.
-Siekierki also includes the Sanctuary of Our Lady the Teacher of the Yough, managed by the Piarist order, located at 3 Gwintowa Street.
+Siekierki also includes the Sanctuary of Our Lady the Teacher of the Youth, managed by the Piarist order, located at 3 Gwintowa Street.
 It was built in place, where Władysława Papis have claimed to have experienced a private revelation in form of repeated apparitions of Virgin Mary, Jesus, and other religious symbols, between 1943 and 1949.

 The neighbourhood is placed on the coast of the Vistula river, which crosses the city.
 The land directly adjusted to it has a status of a conservation area.
-Additionally, Siekierki include the Wolica Moat, a man-made lake, dug out in the 1880s as part of the city fortifications.

-The neighbourhood is crossed by Siekieri Route, connecting the west and east banks of the Vistula river, via the Siekierki Bridge.
+The Siekieri Route, an important arterial road connecting the west and east banks of the Vistula river, runs alongside the southern boundary of the neighborhood, including Bem Avenue, and the Siekierki Bridge, which crosses the river.